People with carcinoid tumors may have cramping pain and changes in bowel movements.

 When symptoms lead a doctor to suspect a carcinoid tumor, the diagnosis can often be confirmed by measuring the amount of 5-hydroxyindoleacetic acid (5-HIAA)—one of the chemical byproducts of serotonin—in the person’s urine, which is collected over a 24-hour period.
 For at least 3 days before undergoing this test, the person refrains from eating foods that are rich in serotonin—bananas, tomatoes, plums, avocados, pineapples, eggplants, and walnuts.

 Certain drugs, including guaifenesin (found in many cough syrups), methocarbamol (a muscle relaxant), and phenothiazines (antipsychotics), also interfere with test results.
-People who are taking one of these drugs should discuss with their doctor before collecting urine for this test.
+People who are taking any drugs, particularly one of these, should discuss with their doctor before collecting urine for this test.

 Sometimes when the diagnosis is not certain, doctors give the person a drug to try to induce flushing (called a provocative test).
 Currently, doctors rarely do provocative tests by giving drugs, but doctors always ask people what foods, substances, or other factors seem to induce flushing.